maul-esel/COM-Classes/spec.markdown

 ### Unicode & ANSI
 For AutoHotkey\_L, it is important to ensure the **Unicode build** is supported as well as the **ANSI build**.
-This is important when doing calls to `StrGet()` and `StrPut()` (always specify the encoding, such as `"UTF-16"`), when handling the capacity of structs containing strings (not as pointers, but as character arrays; Unicode strings require twice the memory of ANSI strings), when calling any COM method or `DllCall()` function that receives or outputs strings (use the appropriate string type, `"wstr"` or `"astr"`).
+This is important when doing calls to `StrGet()` and `StrPut()` (always specify the encoding, such as `"UTF-16"`), when handling the capacity of structures containing strings (not as pointers, but as character arrays; Unicode strings require twice the memory of ANSI strings), when calling any COM method or `DllCall()` function that receives or outputs strings (use the appropriate string type, `"wstr"` or `"astr"`).

 In AutoHotkey v2, special handling for Unicode strings **can and should be ommitted**, as AutoHotkey v2 is Unicode-only.
 However, ANSI strings must still be handled.